 With daily life getting busier, for most people finding the time to attend an event is not always easy.
 Moving your student recruitment online and extending the event time frame across multiple event days, creates more opportunity for attendance and flexibility in busy day-to-day life.
 By doing this you will see higher attendance from registrants, as they are likely to have the time to browse the event at leisure without rushing, further increasing the value of their experience, as well as the interaction data that is captured in the platform.

 Tip 2: Decide on your most important content

-Content can sometimes be forgotten in the run up to an event.
+Content can sometimes be forgotten in the run up to an event, especially when it comes to student recruitment online.
 We often find that the primary focus is around design rather than creating valuable and interesting content for registrants to enjoy.
 Although it differs based on event format, content is the most important part of your event and the reason your attendees will return multiple times.